VSviviane/VSviviane/README.md

 ### Hello 👋,
 ###I'm Viviane
-#### 🌱I study data science for healthcare
-####  Participant of the ONE program - Oracle Next Education and Data Analysis program | My First Steps in Python!
+#### 🌱 Participation in the ONE program - Oracle Next Education and Data Analysis Program | My first steps in Python!